JunwookHeo/HJSIR647/README.md

 # HJSIR647

-This is a information retrieval system using Lucene.net 3.0.3 in C#.
+This is an information retrieval system using Lucene.net 3.0.3 in C#.
 The project is implemented as a WPF application of C# to apply a MVVM pattern.

 Tested by Visual Studio Community 2019.